2020 MEXICO HOLIDAYS

-The upcoming Mexico holiday Independence Day is in 22 days from today.
+The upcoming Mexico holiday Virgin of Guadalupe is in 20 days from today.

-The upcoming Mexico holiday Columbus Day is in 48 days from today.
+The upcoming Mexico holiday Christmas Day is in 33 days from today.

-The upcoming Mexico holiday All Souls' Day is in 69 days from today.
+The upcoming Mexico holiday New Year's Day is in 40 days from today.

 Mexico's public holidays are categorized into three: Statutory holidays, civil holidays and festivities.
 Statutory holidays are the national holidays in which government offices are closed, and workers were given a paid day off.
 When the statutory day falls on a Sunday the next working day is set aside for the celebrations.
 Civic holidays are public holidays honored nationally, but workers are not entitled to a day off.
 Festivities, on the other hand, are cultural events that honor religious, and traditions.

 Mexico is a Christian dominated nation with the Roman Catholic Church being the main church.
 Most of the religious celebrations are based on the Roman Catholic traditions.
 Christians in Mexico celebrate Epiphany which is the story in the Bible about the arrival of the wise men who gave gifts to Jesus.
 Other holidays include Candlemas, Valentine's Day, All Saints Day, Christmas Day, and New Year Day.

 Civic celebrations in Mexico are very important events marking historical events of the nation.
 Army Day is celebrated annually with mighty military shows.
 The day is celebrated to remember the foundation of Mexico Army when the military cadets escorted the president Madero to the National Palace.
 Other civic days include Flag Day which is the celebration in honor of the current Mexican flag.
 Heroic Defense of Veracruz, Oil Day Anniversary and others.